CyberSource/cybersource-plugins-oraclecxcommerce/documentation/installation.md

 - Configure gateway settings by providing values (e.g. merchant credentials) for particular channel (Preview, Storefront, Agent)
 - Save Changes
 - Go back to the 'Payment Types' type
-- Select supported credit card types from the list [Possible card types: VISA, MASTERCARD, AMEX, DISCOVER, DINERSCLUB, JCB, CARTESBANCAIRES, MAESTRO, CARNET, CUP]
+- Select supported credit/debit card types from the list [Possible card types: VISA, MASTERCARD, AMEX, DISCOVER, DINERSCLUB, JCB, CARTESBANCAIRES, MAESTRO, CARNET, CUP]
 - You might want to also provide list of supported billing countries as well as default one
 - Save Changes